tfij/result/README.md

 has types [Either](http://www.scala-lang.org/api/2.9.3/scala/Either.html) and [Try](http://www.scala-lang.org/api/2.9.3/scala/util/Try.html).

-First one let you contains any type of error class but you have to check instance of class (in scala with pattern matting) or call method like isLeft() to handle the error.
+The first one is more generic, it lets to use any type of error class.
+On the other hand, to handle an error, checking an instance of subclass (in scala with a pattern matting) or calling a method like isLeft() is required.

-Instead Try is a monad and give you fluent API but you can't work with custom error class.
+Try is a monad with fluent API, unfortunately there's no possibility to use a custom error class.

 I prepare `Result` type which solves both problems.
-You can have custom error type and use fluent API with methods like `map()`, `orElse()` and so on.
+This type allow to have a custom error type and use fluent API with methods like `map()`, `flatMap()`, `getOrElse()` and so on.

 ## Code example